oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 * **TARGET** (required): The object of the action.
 The ACTION is performed on the target.
     * **TARGET-NAME** (required): The name of the object of the action.
     * **TARGET-SPECIFIERS** (optional): The specifier further identifies the target to some level of precision, such as a specific target, a list of targets, or a class of targets.
-    * **TARGET-OPTIONS** (optional): Additional information about how to perform the action for a specific target type.
 * **ACTUATOR** (optional): The ACTUATOR may perform the ACTION on the TARGET.
 The ACTUATOR type will be defined within the context of an Actuator Profile.
-    * **ACTUATOR-NAME** (required): The name of the set of functions (e.g., "firewall") performed by the actuator, and the name of the profile defining commands applicable to those functions.
+    * **ACTUATOR-NAME** (required): The name of the set of functions (e.g., "slpf") performed by the actuator, and the name of the profile defining commands applicable to those functions.
     * **ACTUATOR-SPECIFIERS** (optional): The specifier identifies the actuator to some level of precision, such as a specific actuator, a list of actuators, or a group of actuators.
-    * **ACTUATOR-OPTIONS** (optional): The options specify how a particular ACTION is to be performed for an actuator type.
-* **ARGS** (optional): Provide additional information on how the command is to be performed, such as date/time, periodicity, duration etc. ARGS only influence/ impact the command and are defined independently of any ACTION, ACTUATOR or TARGET.
+* **ARGS** (optional): Provide additional information on how the command is to be performed, such as date/time, periodicity, duration etc.

 The TARGET of an OpenC2 Command may include a set of targets of the same type, a range of targets, or a particular target.
-Specifiers for TARGETs are optional and provide additional precision for the target.
+Specifiers provide additional precision for the target.

 The OpenC2 ACTUATOR field identifies the entity(ies) that execute the ACTION on the TARGET.
 Specifiers for actuators refine the command so that a particular function, system, class of devices, or specific device can be identified.
 Actuator-options indicate how an action is to be done in the context of the actuator.